 Let me start off at no particular order with:

-Konstantin Grcic, a German industrial designer and the oldest one from the lot I’ve picked (born 1965).
+Konstantin Grcic, a German industrial designer and the oldest one from the lot of contemporary designers I’ve picked (born 1965).
 His Magis chair is probably the most recognizable piece of furniture he designed with its notable angled geometry.

 Cecilie Manz, is also an industrial designer.
 She’s an awarded and one of the leading Danish furniture designers having designed for brands like Lightyears, Holmegaard, Nils Holger Moormann, Fredericia Furniture, Fritz Hansen, Muuto and Mooment.